Amitabh-K/Employee-Directory/README.md

 # Employee Directory

 This app displays an employee directory with React.
 The application UI's are broken up into components and are the state is managed by user response and input.
+The user will be able to search an employee directory  and can sort by,  Name, 	Phone, Email, and DOB.

 ### `Diployed at`

 Open [https://amitabh-emp-tracker.herokuapp.com/](https://amitabh-emp-tracker.herokuapp.com/) to view it in the browser.

+# Technologies-Libraries

+JavaScript, ES6 Classes (OOP) - CSS - HTML - React.js - Bootstrap

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).